Apple unveils the iPhone 13: Here's what's new and what it'll cost

 Apple also announced the Apple Watch Series 7, featuring the first major redesign of the smartwatch since it debuted in 2015.

-The new watch's square edges and flat screen match the iPhone, iPad and Mac designs.
+The new watch's round edges provide more screen real estate in a familiar form factor.
 The Apple Watch Series 7 has also received a processor update — the S7 SiP (System in Package).
 The S7 chip should provide additional performance with less drain on the battery.

 Although the new watch does not include additional health features, Apple watchers say a thermometer and blood sugar sensor are rumored for subsequent devices.